 Piece by piece, the picture of Baidoa as a more integrated displaced community comes together.
 On top of overall more positive perceptions of their own information status, IDPs in Baidoa also tend to stay longer.
 More than half of all survey respondents in Baidoa (58%) had been in their camp for more than five years, compared to less than 20% in Mogadishu and South Galkayo.
-Especially the Dayniile area in Mogadishu appears to see more short term residents, with a third of all respondents having resided there for less than one year (see figure 17).
+Especially the Dayniile area in Mogadishu appears to see more short-term residents, with a third of all respondents having resided there for less than one year (see Figure 17).

 These trends are reflected in the physical infrastructure that shelters IDPs.
-The clear majority of respondents in Baidoa (68%) reported living in accommodation with metal sheets as roof material (red bar areas in figure 18), which is a stark contrast to all other locations, where the most frequently used material for roofs was plastic or cloth (gold bar areas in figure 18).
+The clear majority of respondents in Baidoa (68%) reported living in accommodation with metal sheets as roof material, which is a stark contrast to all other locations, where the most frequently used material for roofs was plastic or cloth (Figure 18).
 In Baidoa, only 10% of respondents use such fragile materials.
-This raises questions as to institutional knowledge present among IDPs in Baidoa.

-Figure 17: Length of stay is reflected in the sturdiness of accommodation What type of material is the roof of your home made of? (n=883)
+Figure 18: Length of stay is reflected in the sturdiness of accommodation

+What type of material is the roof of your home made of? (n=883)

 The length of stay is of interest for information campaigns inasmuch as interests in different topics may shift as length of stay increases.
-A brief overview of satisfaction levels with information available suggests that interest in early warning mechanisms rises with prolonged stay (highlighted in red in table 9).
+A brief overview of satisfaction levels with information available suggests that interest in early warning mechanisms rises with prolonged stay (highlighted Table 9).
 This likely denotes an increasing perception of the current shelter as a permanent home, which renders sudden shocks causes for renewed rather than continued displacement.
 Conversely, a shorter stay comes with a slightly higher interest in information on employment opportunities, possibly linked to the need to gain an economic footing or finding the means to return (highlighted in gold in table 9).

-Table 9: Considering information insufficient Educa- tion Security Climate Jobs Evic- tions Health Child Health Total Less than 1 year 41% 43% 35% 58% 62% 39% 38% 69 Between 1 and 5 years 41% 45% 46% 53% 59% 38% 38% 385 More than 5 years 41% 46% 60% 50% 66% 45% 41% 102 More than 10 years 42% 54% 48% 53% 63% 36% 42% 118
+Table 9: Considering information insufficient Education Security Climate Jobs Evictions Health Child Health Total (n=883) 41% 43% 35% 58% 62% 39% 38% 69 Between 1 and 5 years 41% 45% 46% 53% 59% 38% 38% 385 More than 5 years 41% 46% 60% 50% 66% 45% 41% 102 More than 10 years 42% 54% 48% 53% 63% 36% 42% 118